 Many nondegree students take advantage of the following AU programs:

-You are eligible to study at American University at either the undergraduate or graduate level as long you meet all prerequisites or restrictions for the course as noted in the Schedule of Classes.
-Students admitted into a degree program at any other Consortium of Universities of the Washington Metropolitan Area schools are not permitted to take classes as a nondegree student.
+You are eligible to study at American University in nondegree status at either the undergraduate or graduate level as long you meet all prerequisites and/or restrictions for the specific course as noted in the Schedule of Classes.
+Students admitted into a degree program at any other Consortium of Universities of the Washington Metropolitan Area schools are not permitted to take classes as a nondegree student and should consult their academic advisor or Registrar.
 You must also be in good standing with any other college or university in which you are currently enrolled.
 Students suspended or dismissed from another institution during the past year are not eligible to enroll as nondegree students at AU.
 International students are not eligible for student visas under nondegree status.

 Registration Dates and Deadlines

 The Spring semester begins Monday, 12 January.
 First time nondegree graduate students may register beginning 3 November.
 Undergraduate nondegree students are allowed to register beginning 8 December.
 Please be aware that late registration is in effect from 12 to 16 January and will incur a late fee.

 To sign up for a class as a nondegree student for the first time, please visit AU Central.